drewish/multivac/_posts/2015-08-13-advice-to-bootcamp-grads.md

 ---
 Back in early April Recurly announced that we were opening a [new office in Boulder](https://recurly.com/press/recurly-expands-to-colorado-opening-new-boulder-colorado-office/).
 Since then we've hired eight people, four of whom are developers.
 I've gotten hands on experience with many aspects of recruiting: from passing out business cards at meetups, to phone screens, and technical interviews.

 Quite a few of the folks I've met are recent graduates from programs like [gSchool](http://www.galvanize.com/) and [Turing](http://turing.io/).
-As I've looked through their resumes and projects, I've noticed some common shortcomings and wanted offer a few thoughts on how to address them.
+As I've looked through their resumes and projects, I've noticed some common shortcomings and wanted offer to a few thoughts on how to address them.
 Hopefully it can help folks in these programs find their first developer role.

 ### Build a portfolio
-The projects you work while you're in the program serve two purposes:
+The projects you work on while you're in the program serve two purposes:

 1. To teach you how to build things in a given language and framework.
 2. To serve as an example to future employers of the technologies you're familiar with, your awareness of coding standards, and your appreciation of design and UI.

-I haven't been through one of these programs but I'm guessing that that it'll be hard to focus on both at the same time.
+I haven't been through one of these programs but I'm guessing that it'll be hard to focus on both at the same time.
 My suggestion would be to pick a single project and spend extra time polishing it up and use that as a portfolio piece to share with employers.

 **Make it easy to try out** -- I want to poke around on it and see that your code actually works but I'm lazy, and running random code you find on the internet isn't a great idea.
 So if you built a Rails app put it up on [Heroku](https://www.heroku.com/) or a similar service.